 I love learning and having sat under the tutelage of Ruth van Reken at the FIGT Conference 2017, I will now be using the term Cross Cultural Kid as the umbrella term for all the above definitions.

-To fully understand Cross Cultural Kids, I highly recommend you begin by reading Third Culture Kids: Growing Up Among Worlds by David Pollock and Ruth Van Reken (2009) and visit Ruth van Reken’s Cross Cultural Kids website.
+To fully understand Cross Cultural Kids, I highly recommend you begin by reading Third Culture Kids: Growing Up Among Worlds by David Pollock, Ruth Van Reken and Michael Pollock (2017) and visit Ruth van Reken’s Cross Cultural Kids website.
 See my CCK Resources page for more recommendations.

 Our knowledge and understanding of CCKs and the globally mobile lifestyle is developing daily thanks to some excellent research.
 To grasp the journey so far, please read about some of the Pioneers of the TCK and CCK phenomenon on Paul Asbury Seaman’s website.